Everything You Need To Know About Private Mortgage Insurance

-In addition, PMI only protects the lender, not you, the borrower, if you end up in foreclosure.
+PMI only protects the lender, not the borrower, if you end up in foreclosure.

 To avoid spending more money than necessary, ask for a tax advisor’s opinion if paying a higher interest rate or PMI will affect your taxes differently.

-If you plan on making a lower down payment, consider different loan options that do not require PMI, such as an FHA loan.
+If you plan on making a low down payment, consider different mortgage programs that don’t require PMI, such as an FHA loan.

-The Federal Housing Administration offers homebuyers FHA loans that require a down payment as little as 3.5% of the home’s market value.
+The Federal Housing Administration (FHA) offers homebuyers loans that require a down payment of as little as 3.5% of the home’s market value.

-If you choose to use a conventional loan that requires PMI, be cautious of the consequences.
+If you choose to use a conventional loan that requires PMI, remember the financial burden that comes with it.

 How to get rid of PMI

-In order to do so, there must be at least 20 percent equity in the home.
+To do so, you must have at least 20% equity in the home.

-You may ask your lender to cancel PMI only if you have paid your mortgage balance to 80 percent of the home’s original appraised value.
+You may ask your lender to cancel PMI only if you have paid your mortgage balance to 80% of the home’s original value.

-Once your mortgage balance drops to 78 percent, your mortgage lender is required to cancel PMI.
+Once your mortgage balance drops to 78%, your mortgage lender is required to cancel PMI.